 In August 1999, a seven-month project began to grate and smooth the surface of Interstate 95, which had no doubt been disrupted by the construction projects five to ten years prior.
 The grating of the road was to provide increased traction when the road becomes slick with rain.

 With a limited right of way, improvements to Interstate 95 focused on redesigning the existing freeway to include High Occupancy Toll (HOT) lanes.
-Named the 95 Express Lanes, a two phase project (Phases 1A and 1B) reconfigured both freeway carriageways with two express lanes.
-This included replacing the former HOV-2 lane in both directions and restriping the roadway with slightly narrower lanes (11 foot versus 12 foot lanes) while utilizing a portion of the shoulders.7
+Named the 95 Express Lanes, a two phase project (Phases 1A and 1B) reconfigured both roadways along I-95 to include two express lanes.
+The express lanes replaced the former HOV-2 lane in both directions by restriping the roadway with slightly narrower lanes (11 foot versus 12 foot lanes) while utilizing a portion of the shoulders.7

-The northbound lanes were reconfigured and opened in 2008, with tolling operations collected since December 2 of that year.
+The northbound lanes were reconfigured and opened in 2008, with tolling operations commencing on December 2.
 The southbound lanes were completed in December 2009 and tolled starting on January 15, 2010.
-Ramp meters were added on 22 entrance ramps throughout the project area as well.7
+Ramp meters were added at 22 entrance ramps throughout the project area as well.7

 Plastic pylons separate the managed lanes from the general travel lanes and tolls are collected electronically, primarily through Sunpass transponders.
 Vehicles meeting the three passenger requirements can use the Express lanes free of charge, but must be registered.
 All other users of the Express lanes pay variable toll rates depending upon time of day and traffic congestion.